 Practice overview

-Michael is a respected and sought after senior junior specialising in Construction and Insurance litigation with a particular focus on domestic and international construction and engineering disputes, professional negligence claims and property damage.
+Michael Wheater KC is a respected and sought-after commercial silk with a particular focus on domestic and international construction, engineering and infrastructure disputes, insurance coverage, professional negligence claims and property damage.
+He has a busy practice dealing with high-value disputes which raise complex technical and financial issues.

 Michael is also well placed to advise as to effective and efficient methods of handling e-disclosure and information management.
-He is the author of the leading textbook on e-disclosure together with Charles Raffin (published by OUP in 2017) and he regularly lectures on the topic.
+He is the author of the leading textbook on e-disclosure together with Charles Raffin (second edition in progress) and he regularly lectures on commercial, construction and insurance disputes, legal tech and the future of dispute resolution.

 Michael is a Member of the Chartered Institute of Arbitrators, is a TECBAR accredited adjudicator and an ADR Group Accredited Mediator.